capsule-corp-ternoa/ternoa-proposals/TIPs/tip-200-Marketplace.md

 ## Simple Summary

 NFTs represent proof of ownership on the blockchain.
-Creators need a way to group NFTs in a higher order entity.
-This entity is a collection.
-If a collection is created, NFTs can be put in it at its creation or after.
-NFTs represent proof of ownership on the blockchain.
 Marketplaces are entities used, primarily, to sell and buy NFTs.
 A marketplace's ownership and rules are also defined by the chain.

 ## Abstract